-Pillow like gnocchi made with sweet potatoes was a great foundation for some favorite tastes – the salty intensity of roquefort, the tang of sun-dried tomatoes, and the fresh fragrance of basil.
-This gnocchi with blue cheese was a symphony of bold flavours.
+Pillow-like gnocchi made with sweet potatoes was a great foundation for some favourite tastes – the salty intensity of gorgonzola, the tang of sun-dried tomatoes, and the fresh fragrance of basil.
+This pan-seared gnocchi gorgonzola was a symphony of bold flavours.

 If you have the time, make your own gnocchi.
-It’s not that difficult, and quite fun.
+It’s not that difficult, and really quite fun.
 The results are certainly better than the bought stuff.
 But if time is a constraint, buy some pre-prepared refrigerated gnocchi.
-It is not as pillow-like, but it is still a wonderful base for some defining flavours like the blue cheese, sun-dried tomatoes, and basil.
+It is not as pillow-like, but it is still a wonderful base for some defining flavours like the gorgonzola, sun-dried tomatoes, and basil.